Tel Nof Airbase: First cargo aircraft

 With the 114 Squadron "Night Carriers", founded in 1966, and the 118 Squadron "Night Raptors", established in 1970 – both at Tel Nof – supplies and troop and casualty transports were now also carried out by heavy transport helicopters.
 The 114 Squadron initially flew the French Super Frelon Tzirʿa and later, together with the 118 Squadron, the US CH-53D Sea Stallion Yas'ur.
-See also: Yom Kippur War and Units.
+See also: Yom Kippur War.

+From around 2028, the currently inactive 114 Squadron "Night Carriers" at Tel Nof will be equipped with new US-made CH-53K King Stallion Wild transport helicopters.
+The 118 Squadron "Night Raptors" will continue to operate the older CH-53D Sea Stallion Yas'ur.
+See also: Units.